-One of LA's best-kept musical songwriting secrets for over a decade -- collaborating with the likes of Sondre Lerche, Jim James, Moby, Sarah and Sean Watkins (Nickel Creek), and Mikael Jorgensen (Wilco) – Jamie Drake moved to the front of the stage with the 2019 release of her debut album Everything’s Fine (AntiFragile Music).
-The album, peppered with indie-folk-pop stylings wrapped in lush orchestrations, drew critical praise from around the world.
+One of LA's best-kept musical songwriting secrets for over a decade -- collaborating with the likes of Sondre Lerche, Jim James, Moby, Sarah and Sean Watkins (Nickel Creek), and Mikael Jorgensen (Wilco) -- Jamie Drake has all the while been carefully honing her own craft and preparing to take center stage.

-On New Girl, the sophomore album coming from Drake, her love for early 1970s Laurel Canyon folk unexpectedly meets Rio de Janeiro.
-Across the LP’s 11 tracks, the listener finds a raw and emotionally brave follow up that once again displays her ability to evolve as a dynamic artist.
-New Girl’s bossa influence came as a surprise - inspired by Getz / Gilberto '76, the live album by Stan Getz and João Gilberto, which Jamie discovered for the first time in 2020 while living in upper Ojai, California.
-“I listened to it every day while riding my bike around Meiners Oaks with my dog Moxie and a JBL speaker in the basket.
-I knew those songs had gotten into my marrow when I met and wrote ‘It’s A New Life’ with (producer) Rich Jacques as it’s the first song I’ve ever written with a bossa feeling to it.
-I knew I would make my next album with him after that.
-The feeling of that song was the world I wanted to keep living in musically.”
+New Girl’s bossa influence came as a welcomed surprise and was inspired by the incomparable Getz / Gilberto “76” album, which Jamie discovered for the first time in 2020 while living in upper Ojai, California.
+“I listened to it every day while riding my bike around Meiners Oaks with my dog Moxie, and a red JBL speaker in the basket.
+The record became the soundtrack for my pandemic experience, and I knew they'd made their way into my subconscious when I met and wrote ‘It’s A New Life’ with Rich Jacques the following May..
+I also knew that I would make my next album with him, because the feeling of the song we wrote together was the world I wanted to live in musically.”